trane-project/trane-music/courses/minor_pentatonic_scale/lesson_G/exercise_3/front.md

-What note is degree number 3 of the G minor pentatonic scale?
+What note is degree number 3 of the G Minor Pentatonic scale?